-- 28.1.2 The team has caused the ball to go into its frontcourt whenever: - The ball, not in control of any player, touches the frontcourt. - The ball touches or is legally touched by an offensive player who has both feet completely in contact with his frontcourt. - The ball touches or is legally touched by a defensive player who has part of his body in contact with his backcourt. - The ball touches an official who has part of his body in contact with the frontcourt of the team in control of the ball. - During a dribble from the backcourt to the frontcourt, the ball and both feet of the dribbler are completely in contact with the frontcourt. - 28.1.3 The 8-second period shall continue with any time remaining when the same team that previously had control of the ball is awarded a throw-in in the backcourt, as a result of: - A ball having gone out-of-bounds. - A player of the same team having been injured. - A technical foul committed by that team. - A jump ball situation. - A double foul. - A cancellation of equal penalties on both teams.
+- 28.1.2 The team has caused the ball to go into its frontcourt whenever: - The ball, not in control of any player, touches the frontcourt. - The ball touches or is legally touched by an offensive player who has both feet completely in contact with his/her frontcourt. - The ball touches or is legally touched by a defensive player who has part of his/her body in contact with his/her backcourt. - The ball touches a referee who has part of his/her body in contact with the frontcourt of the team in control of the ball. - During a dribble from the backcourt to the frontcourt, the ball and both feet of the dribbler are completely in contact with the frontcourt. - 28.1.3 The 8-second period shall continue with any time remaining when the same team that previously had control of the ball is awarded a throw-in in the backcourt, as a result of: - A ball having been caused to go out-of-bounds. - A player of the same team having been injured. - A technical foul committed by that team. - A jump ball situation. - A double foul. - A cancellation of equal penalties on both teams.